Prototype Pollution

 The most straightforward example of prototype pollution involves injecting the

-property, which affects all objects that inherit fromObject.prototype
+__proto__property, which affects all objects that inherit fromObject.prototype.

 {